ArnoVdH/photoblog/content/blog/2019/childfree.md

 All this is not to say that I'm against having children per se.
 I think that it's certainly possible to justify having them.

-Christine Overall, in het 2005? work "Why Have Children?", analyses the more common arguments for having children and dismisses most of them.
+Christine Overall, in her 2005? work "Why Have Children?", analyses the more common arguments for having children and dismisses most of them.
 She does argue for something.

 ## What I want for society